-AgWest employs a disciplined process and methodology within its model to establish its ACL that has two basic components: first, an asset-specific component involving individual loans that do not share risk characteristics with other loans and the measurement of expected credit losses for such individual loans; and second, a pooled component for estimated expected credit losses for pools of loans that share similar risk characteristics.
+AgWest employs a disciplined process and methodology within its model to establish its ACL that has two basic components: first, loans individually evaluated for impairment which involves loans that do not share risk characteristics with other loans and the measurement of expected credit losses for such individual loans; and second, loans collectively evaluated for impairment which involves estimated expected credit losses for pools of loans that share similar risk characteristics.

-Asset-specific loans are generally collateral-dependent loans (including those loans for which foreclosure is probable) and nonaccrual loans.
-For an asset-specific loan, expected credit losses are measured as the difference between the amortized cost basis of the loan and the present value of expected future cash flows discounted at the loan's effective interest rate except that, for collateral-dependent loans, credit loss is measured as the difference between the amortized cost basis in the loan and the fair value of the underlying collateral.
+Individually evaluated loans are generally collateral-dependent loans (including those loans for which foreclosure is probable) and nonaccrual loans.
+For individually evaluated loans, expected credit losses are measured as the difference between the amortized cost basis of the loan and the present value of expected future cash flows discounted at the loan's effective interest rate except that, for collateral-dependent loans, credit loss is measured as the difference between the amortized cost basis in the loan and the fair value of the underlying collateral.
 The fair value of the collateral is adjusted for the estimated cost to sell if repayment or satisfaction of a loan is dependent on the sale of the collateral.
-Management reassesses the need for adjustments to the loan's expected credit loss is determined to be permanent, fixed or non-recoverable, the credit loss portion of the loan will be charged off against the ACL.
+Management reassesses the need for adjustments to the loan's expected credit loss measurements based on updated fair values and, where appropriate, records an adjustment.
+If the calculated expected credit loss is determined to be permanent, fixed or non-recoverable, the credit loss portion of the loan will be charged off against the ACL.
 AgWest may apply the collateral-dependent practical expedient to determine the expected credit losses on certain loans.